Lace Tennis Shoes

 The length of the shoelace you’ll need is determined by how many eyelets your shoes have:

-• Shoelaces that are 54 inches long are needed if your boots have 7-8 eyelets.
+- Shoelaces 54 inches long are needed if your boots have 7-8 eyelets.

 Looking for a Different Kind of Shoelace?

-There are various options for shoelaces if you don’t want to utilize the basic ones.
+There are various options if you don’t want to use the basic shoelaces.
 Using a different lace can highlight your style while improving your shoes’ appearance.

 Shoelaces can be made from a variety of materials, including: